Texas officially has 8 documented species of falcon.

 Their size is noticeably larger than an American Kestrel or Merlin, with nearly double the wingspan.
 Most adult Peregrines in Texas will be medium to dark gray on the back, separating them from other falcons.

-In Texas they can appear anywhere in the state, but numbers are highest along the coast during winter months.
+In Texas they can appear anywhere in the state, but numbers are highest along the Texas coast during winter months.
 Large numbers of shorebirds and ducks there provide more than enough food for these agile and speedy raptors.

 - Brown-white color contrast in the face